digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/examples/README.md

 ## Excluding specific nodes as targets

-To exclude a particular node from the load balancer target set, add the `node.kubernetes.io/exclude-from-external-load-balancers` label to the node.
+To exclude a particular node from the load balancer target set, add the `node.kubernetes.io/exclude-from-external-load-balancers=` label to the node.
+(The value is not relevant.)
 This requires the `ServiceNodeExclusion` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) to be enabled, which is the default since Kubernetes 1.19.

 **Note:** For services that use `externalTrafficPolicy=Local`, this may mean that any pods on excluded nodes are not reachable by those external load-balancers.